The WSF Board of Directors continues to work to secure the company’s professional and financial future.

 Julia Reimer, Education & Outreach / YES!
 Project Director

 Julia developed and leads WSF’s primary outreach effort, The YES!
 Project.
 She also advises on artistic and production matters.

 Julia is currently on the faculty at Fresno Pacific University, where she chairs the Theater department, teaches and directs.
 Areas of expertise are Performance Studies (PhD) and Applied Theater (MA).
 She is a founding member of the WSF Board.

 Celeste spent seven years in England studying Renaissance literature with an emphasis on Shakespeare.
 It was during a stint at the Shakespeare Institute in Stratford-upon-Avon, studying performance history, that she had the opportunity to costume shows.
 She has been acting and costuming ever since.

 Anjanette Schmidt, Finance & Logistics

-Associates play a significant and ongoing role in the Festival, but may not be directly involved in the current season.
+Legacies have played a significant role in WSF’s success, but may or may not be directly involved with the current season.